-The Construction (Design and Management) Regulations and its requirement for a Client to appoint Principal Contractor are long established having been first issued in 1994 but more recent changes in the 2015 update are catching out some clients.
-We think that as time progresses HSE will be looking to enforce more regularly on client duties in project both large and small.
+The Construction (Design and Management) Regulations and its requirement for a Client to appoint Principal Contractor are long-established having been first issued in 1994 but more recent changes in the 2015 update are catching out some clients.
+We think that as time progresses HSE will be looking to enforce more regularly on client duties in projects both large and small.

 The case below will highlight the potential for clients to become liable when they don’t take steps to ensure their own compliance under CDM.
 If you have questions or need CDM 2015 support please contact us and speak to one of our CDM experts on 01453 800100.

 Failure by client to appoint attracts Principal Contractor duties by default

-The owner of the block of flats has been prosecuted and fined £200,000 after HSE identified serious safety breaches during demolition of the building in South London.
+The owner of the block of flats has been prosecuted and fined £200,000 after HSE identified serious safety breaches during the demolition of the building in South London.

 As is often typical a member of the public was the first to raise the alarm and it was found that the building owner and client had failed to make any appointments under CDM 2015.
-Without this is place the duties associated with the Principal Designer and Principal Contractor roles would fall to the client – something which is known to us but was most likely an unpleasant surprise for Mr Selliah Sivguru Sivaneswaran.
+Without this in place the duties associated with the Principal Designer and Principal Contractor roles would fall to the client – something which is known to us but was most likely an unpleasant surprise for Mr Selliah Sivguru Sivaneswaran.

 In October 2016 HSE Inspectors stopped work at site due to workers being exposed to a range of risks including asbestos, falls from height, and fire.
-When HSE revisited the site for a second time in January 2017 work had restarted whilst the site was still unsafe – despite enforcement notices being served and advice being provided.
+When HSE revisited the site for the second time in January 2017 work had restarted whilst the site was still unsafe – despite enforcement notices being served and advice being provided.